 Okay, so where do I get it and how do I use it?

 Nano hydroxyapatite is most effective at remineralization when it’s already present in the mouth when oral pH drops.
 Oral pH drops after eating and drinking (other than plain water).
 If you are using it to heal early tooth lesions, it’s best to use it every day in your oral care products to ensure it is readily available for uptake.

-CariFree tooth gels are formulated with bio available nano hydroxyapatite.
+CariFree tooth gels are formulated with bioavailable nano hydroxyapatite.
 They are a valuable tool in maintaining a healthy oral environment.
 Talk to your dentist about using CariFree tooth gels not just for cleansing, but also in trays as a sensitivity prevention treatment following professional tooth whitening.
 At the end of the day it is all about keeping the mouth in balance.
 If the mouth is not in balance, figure out why so you can start to address how to restore balance using the best therapeutic and restorative strategies.

 For more reading on study findings related to nano hydroxyapatite, check out this summary of major study findings on the subject.

 Nano Hydroxyapatite FAQs